PJUllrich/ConsenSys-Academy-Final-Project/README.md

 The contract uses Open Zeppelin's [Pausable](https://github.com/OpenZeppelin/openzeppelin-solidity/blob/master/contracts/lifecycle/Pausable.sol) contract form the EthPM package manager.

+## User Story
+The Photo Rights contract offers user to register their ownership over certain images.
+A photographer could for example register her ownership over pictures before sending them to agencies or online magazines.
+With the registered ownership, the photographer can always prove that she was the first person to register that image.
+The user can transfer her ownership to another user if e.g. she sold the image.
+Also, the user can remove the ownership registration for whatever reason there might be.
+The contract can also be used to check for ownership registration of a given image.
+This could be used by e.g. online magazines to check the copyright situation with images they receive or want to publish.

 ## Requirements
 This project requires you to have installed:
 1. [Ganache v6.1.6](https://truffleframework.com/ganache)